-Arena invented SaaS (or Cloud) PLM, with the simple goal of sharing a product bill of materials (BOM) between OEM teams and far-flung partners—an almost impossible task using on-premises solutions.
+Arena invented Cloud Product Lifecycle Management (PLM), with the simple goal of sharing a product bill of materials (BOM) between OEM teams and far-flung partners—an almost impossible task using on-premises solutions.
 Our heavy investments in multi-tenant architecture and cloud security have allowed us to surpass decades-old on-premises solutions.
 Today, we offer a comprehensive product realization platform to speed product development, quality, and requirements management processes between distributed teams and their supply chain partners.

 Everything we do is focused on connecting foundational product information to related product realization processes to help our customers innovate rapidly.
 Our ability to innovate enables our customers to innovate.

-For B2B Cloud PLM software, connecting internal and external teams, processes, and systems is critical.
+For B2B Cloud PLM software solutions, the ability to connect internal and external teams, processes, and systems is critical.
 Companies now expect cloud applications to be easy to share with other systems.
 Arena’s investment in a robust REST API helps connect both upstream and downstream systems easily and securely.
 Our ability to connect information and systems has driven our large partner community that includes in-system mashups like Supplier Item Lookup for Octopart and SiliconExpert.

 Arena’s goal is to help companies introduce innovative products to improve our lives, our work, and our planet.
 Our customers are revolutionizing health care, connected car technologies, alternative energy, and smart homes to make our lives richer and our world greener.